thornoe/GreenGDP/index.md

   </tbody>
 </table>

-The map book below shows the ecological status of streams for each year from 1992-2019.
-Initially, the DVFI index was mostly used in the two [counties](https://en.wikipedia.org/wiki/Counties_of_Denmark) Viborg and Ringkjøbing (in mid-western Jutland).
+The map book shows the ecological status of streams for each year from 1992-2019.
+As stands out, the DVFI index was initially merely used in the two [counties](https://en.wikipedia.org/wiki/Counties_of_Denmark) Viborg and Ringkjøbing (in mid-western Jutland).

 If your browser does not allow you to navigate the map book, you can [download it here](https://github.com/thornoe/GNNP/raw/master/gis/streams.pdf) instead.